Wedding Planning: I’m Engaged, What Now?

 For me personally, my husband and I got together, engaged and married all on the same date.
 It was a date that meant a lot to us, so we couldn’t have it any other way!
 For a lot of couples, however, you may be pretty open to any date throughout the year and don’t want to miss out on your dream venue because they aren’t available when you want them.
 It’s good to have a ballpark year and maybe a season or month too, but you can easily view some venues and then discuss with them what their availability is like – a date might then jump out to you.

 I recently uploaded a blog post all about how to choose your wedding venue.
 There are so many factors to consider before making a decision and booking your venue, so click here to have a read.
-There may be some points you didn’t even consider for your special day!

 Book your Registrar / Celebrant!